C Container Collection (CCC)

 Modifies the provided entry if it is Occupied.

-void * ccc_fhm_or_insert (ccc_fhmap_entry const *e, void const *key_val_type)
+void * CCC_flat_hash_map_or_insert (CCC_Flat_hash_map_entry const *entry, void const *type)

 Inserts the struct with handle elem if the entry is Vacant.

-void * ccc_fhm_insert_entry (ccc_fhmap_entry const *e, void const *key_val_type)
+void * CCC_flat_hash_map_insert_entry (CCC_Flat_hash_map_entry const *entry, void const *type)

 Inserts the provided entry invariantly.